 By default the Stone starts the AIO page server process with a single thread, to perform asynchronous I/O (AIO) between the shared page cache and the extents.
-This process updates extents during a checkpoint.
+This process updates extents by writing out pages, and during a checkpoint.

-If your configuration has multiple extents on separate disk spindles, you should generally increase the number of threads in the AIO page server.
+If your configuration has multiple extents, you should generally increase the number of threads in the AIO page server.
 You can do this by changing the STN_NUM_LOCAL_AIO_SERVERS configuration option.

 For multiple page server threads to improve performance, they must be able to execute at the same time and write to disk at the same time.
-If you have only one CPU, or your extents are on a single disk spindle, multiple AIO page server threads will not be able to write pages out faster than a single thread.
+Increasing the number of threads beyond the number of disk spindles, or beyond the number of CPUs, will not improve the speed at which the AIO page server can write pages.